andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.
 - [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-telco](https://github.com/ravens/awesome-telco) - A curated list of telco resources and projects.
+- [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding) - A curated list of vibe coding references, collaborating with AI to write code.
-- [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-indie-zh](https://github.com/apachecn/awesome-indie-zh) - 独立开发/自由职业/远程工作资源列表.
+- [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.
 - [awesome-opentelemetry](https://github.com/magsther/awesome-opentelemetry) - A curated list of OpenTelemetry resources.
+- [awesome-job-boards](https://github.com/emredurukn/awesome-job-boards) - A curated list of awesome job boards.
 - [awesome-slack](https://github.com/matiassingers/awesome-slack) - A curated list of awesome Slack related things.
 - [awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run.
 - [awesome-cs-courses-zh](https://github.com/apachecn/awesome-cs-courses-zh) - 计算机公开课推荐.